jharrymoore/intermediate_python/week4_scripts/README.md

 * Passing arguments from the command line with `sys.argv`

-## Exercise 1: Write and execute a program that takes some numbers as arguments and calculates their sum
+## Exercise 1: Write and execute a program that takes some numbers as arguments from the command line and calculates their sum

 * Argparse: A library for parsing arguments